shipshapecode/shepherd/index.md

     }
   }
   ```
 - `advanceOn`: An action on the page which should advance shepherd to the next step.
-It can be of the form `"selector event"`, or an object with those
+It should be an object with a string `selector` and an `event` name.
-properties.
-For example: `".some-element click"`, or `{selector: '.some-element', event: 'click'}`.
-It doesn't have to be an event inside
+For example: `{selector: '.some-element', event: 'click'}`.
+It doesn't have to be an event inside the tour, it can be any event fired on any element on the page.
-the tour, it can be any event fired on any element on the page.
 You can also always manually advance the Tour by calling `myTour.next()`.
 - `highlightClass`: An extra class to apply to the `attachTo` element when it is highlighted (that is, when its step is active).
 You can then target that selector in your CSS.
 - `showCancelLink`: Should a cancel "✕" be shown in the header of the step?
 - `showOn`: A function that, when it returns true, will show the step.
 If it returns false, the step will be skipped.